 Earlier this year, I joined the merry throng on board the excellent 24-passenger tourist vessel The Searcher, one of only a handful of ships with permits to visit protected sites along the Baja Peninsula.

-Our trip to see the grey whales was a highlight of the 14-day journey; setting sail from San Diego along the Pacific coast we clocked acrobatic mobula rays, bow-riding bottlenose dolphins and even fluking blue whales, before entering the Sea of Cortez.
+Our trip to see the grey whales was a highlight of the journey; setting sail from San Diego along the Pacific coast we clocked acrobatic mobula rays, bow-riding bottlenose dolphins and even fluking blue whales, before entering the Sea of Cortez.

 These barnacled sea beasts host more external sea lice than any other cetacean, but that doesn’t bother visitors to Mexico’s San Ignacio Lagoon, where the whales have been happily interacting with humans since the mid-70s.